 6. Unity Diner

 For food, there are traditional fish and chips, and even “lobster” rolls.
 Burgers, hot dogs, loaded fries and desserts are also on offer, along with signature cocktails.
-There are also some gluten-free options on the menu, so this diner can be a good choice if you have a group of friends with a variety of dietary requirements.
+Also, this is a great gluten-free restaurant in Aldgate, offering some gluten-free options on the menu.
+So this place to eat in Aldgate can be a good choice if you have a group of friends with a variety of dietary requirements.

 The menu here is ever-changing, as they only use seasonal produce.
 In fact, the menu changes daily!
 But you can expect meals such as oysters, rabbit and pollock.
 As well as the main menu, there are set menus too, so you can really make an evening of it.